Speech coding: Modern speech compression

 Much of the later work in speech compression was motivated by military research into digital communications for secure military radios, where very low data rates were used to achieve effective operation in a hostile radio environment.
 At the same time, far more processing power was available, in the form of VLSI circuits, than was available for earlier compression techniques.
 As a result, modern speech compression algorithms could use far more complex techniques than were available in the 1960s to achieve far higher compression ratios.

 The most widely used speech coding algorithms are based on linear predictive coding (LPC).
 In particular, the most common speech coding scheme is the LPC-based code-excited linear prediction (CELP) coding, which is used for example in the GSM standard.
-In CELP, the modeling is divided in two stages, a linear predictive stage that models the spectral envelope and a code-book-based model of the residual of the linear predictive model.
+In CELP, the modeling is divided into two stages: a linear predictive stage that models the spectral envelope and a code-book-based model of the residual of the linear predictive model.
 In CELP, linear prediction coefficients (LPC) are computed and quantized, usually as line spectral pairs (LSPs).
 In addition to the actual speech coding of the signal, it is often necessary to use channel coding for transmission, to avoid losses due to transmission errors.
 In order to get the best overall coding results, speech coding and channel coding methods are chosen in pairs, with the more important bits in the speech data stream protected by more robust channel coding.

 The modified discrete cosine transform (MDCT) is used in the LD-MDCT technique used by the AAC-LD format introduced in 1999.
 MDCT has since been widely adopted in voice-over-IP (VoIP) applications, such as the G.729.1 wideband audio codec introduced in 2006, Apple's FaceTime (using AAC-LD) introduced in 2010, and the CELT codec introduced in 2011.

 Opus is a free software audio coder.
 It combines the speech-oriented LPC-based SILK algorithm and the lower-latency MDCT-based CELT algorithm, switching between or combining them as needed for maximal efficiency.
 It is widely used for VoIP calls in WhatsApp.
 The PlayStation 4 video game console also uses Opus for its PlayStation Network system party chat.

 A number of codecs with even lower bit rates have been demonstrated.
-Codec2, which operates at bit rates as low as 450 bit/s, sees use in amateur radio.
+Codec 2, which operates at bit rates as low as 450 bit/s, sees use in amateur radio.
 NATO currently uses MELPe, offering intelligible speech at 600 bit/s and below.
 Neural vocoder approaches have also emerged: Lyra by Google gives an "almost eerie" quality at 3 kbit/s.
 Microsoft's Satin also uses machine learning, but uses a higher tunable bitrate and is wideband.